david-fiaty/jQuery-Texotip/README.md

 ### Including the script

-Include jQuery and the plugin on a page. jQuery should be included before Texotip.
+Include jQuery and the plugin on a page. jQuery should be included before Texotip:

 ```html
 <script type="text/javascript" src="http://code.jquery.com/jquery-1.10.0.min.js"></script>